google/tarpc/README.md

 ## Contributing

-To contribute to Tarpc, please see [CONTRIBUTING](CONTRIBUTING.md).
+To contribute to tarpc, please see [CONTRIBUTING](CONTRIBUTING.md).

 ## License

-Tarpc is distributed under the terms of the MIT license.
+tarpc is distributed under the terms of the MIT license.

 See [LICENSE](LICENSE) for details.